8:45 Arrive/free play

 12:45 Animal Discovery – hang out with pigmy goats and chickens or visit ponies, cow & pig

-1:30 Activity 3 – Popsicle making with the days harvest
+1:30 Activity 3 – Fridge pickling with harvest from our fields

-2:30 Activity 4 – nature journaling and exploration
+2:30 Activity 4 – nature journaling or water colors

 3:15 Snack and free play

 3:00 Pack up, free time, sign out, go home

 Both session of summer farm care will include elements of all our summer camp theme weeks: Art on the Farm, Farm to Table and Wild Craft!